 About this Webinar

-JOIN US for this special, interactive webinar with Hannes Sjöblad (founder of the Swedish Association of Biohackers, advisor and speaker on Human Augmentation, and Ambassador for Sweden at the Singularity Universe) who will present the global biohacking landscape today and the evolution of microchip implanting in humans and his role in the movement -- including an overview of the chip implant ecosystem (people, companies, investors in the technology, governments' responses), and the future potential of chip implanting and its potential to upgrade humanity and substantively change business transacting.
+JOIN US for this special, interactive webinar with Hannes Sjöblad (founder of the Swedish Association of Biohackers, advisor and speaker on Human Augmentation, and Ambassador for Sweden at the Singularity Universe) who will present the global biohacking landscape today, the evolution of microchip implanting in humans and his founding role in the movement, an overview of the global chip implanting ecosystem (people, companies, investors in the technology, governments’ responses), and future of chip implanting and its potential to upgrade humanity and substantively change business transacting.

 Hannes will also give us a peak inside the Epicenter in Stockholm where he is Chief Disruption Officer.
 Epicenter an 86,000 square foot facility that is part of a movement to build the office space of the future where many of the workers have chosen to be chipped (their offices are unlike any other in the world!).
 Sweden is one of the most progressive tech You don’t want to miss this interactive webinar and your chance to ask questions about this emerging technology!